 1. ARPU (average revenue per user)

-Knowing your average revenue per user (ARPU) is critical for developing any kind of hypothesis for future growth and planning.
+Knowing your average revenue per user (ARPU) is critical for developing any hypothesis about future growth and planning.

 Simply divide your total revenue by your total user base.
 Revenue comes from one-time download fees, monthly subscription fees, in-game purchases, content downloads, and other sources.

-This is a crucial number for investors, who will use it to determine the value that users place on your gaming website.
-Monitoring ARPU trends will also reveal whether the perceived value of your game is increasing or decreasing.
+This is a crucial number for investors, who will use it to determine the value users place on your gaming website.
+Monitoring ARPU trends will also reveal whether your game’s perceived value increases or decreases.

 2. ARPPU (average revenue per paying user)